Striking differences of overweight and obesity rates in schoolchildren across EuropeLast Updated : 12 June 2013

 The research was carried out in the course of the pan-European, EU-funded project ENERGY (EuropeaN Energy balance Research to prevent excessive weight Gain among Youth).
 ENERGY has the ultimate aim to develop an intervention scheme to counteract the rising trends of overweight and obesity in children.
 Universities in seven countries from all over Europe (Belgium, Greece, Hungary, the Netherlands, Norway, Slovenia, and Spain) participate in the project to ensure that all European regions are represented.
 A school-based survey was carried out among schoolchildren aged 10-12 years.

-The highest levels of overweight and obesity were found in Greece, with almost half the children being overweight or having obesity (44.4%, of which 11.2% have obesity), whereas the lowest levels of overweight and obesity were found in Belgium (16.9%, of which 3.7% had obesity).
+The highest levels of overweight and obesity were found in Greece, with almost half the children affected by obesity or overweight (44.4%, of which 11.2% have obesity), whereas the lowest levels of overweight and obesity were found in Belgium (16.9%, of which 3.7% had obesity).
 The highest waist circumferences were also observed in Greece and the lowest in the Netherlands and Belgium.
 The difference in waist circumference between Greece and the Netherlands was striking – almost 8 cm in boys and 7 cm in girls.
 The group of researchers not only identified large differences across countries in overweight and obesity rates, but also in dietary and lifestyle behaviours.
 Children from Norway and the Netherlands spent on average more than 40 minutes per week cycling to school, whereas children from Greece, Hungary, Slovenia and Spain spent on average only up to 7 minutes per week cycling to school.
 However, Spanish school children spent most time walking to school.
 In terms of sport participation, Norwegian children were again the most active, followed by Slovenia and Hungary.